 5 Tips for Choosing an Auto Repair Shop

-- Ask Friends for Referrals.
-The best way to find a trustworthy mechanic is to ask those you trust for their recommendations.
+The best way to find a trustworthy mechanic is to ask your close friends and family for their recommendations.
 Your aunt or best friend might know the perfect mechanic that will give you straightforward advice and repair your car quickly and efficiently.
 On the flip side, your friends can also warn you against bad mechanics they might have come across in the past.

-- Check Out Online Reviews.
-In this day and age, hardly anyone buys an item — small or large — without first checking its Amazon reviews.
+In this day and age, hardly anyone buys an item — small or large — without first reading reviews online.
 Why should choosing a mechanic be any different?
-Check out Yelp, Google Maps, and DealerRater for reviews from real customers—both good and bad—that will help you choose a quality mechanic from the get-go.
+Check out Yelp, Google, Facebook, and DealerRater for reviews (both good and bad) from real customers that will help you choose a quality mechanic from the get-go.

-- Start Looking in Advance.
 Rather than waiting to find a mechanic until you need one, start looking around as soon as you buy your car or move to a new location.
-If you try to make a decision when you’re under pressure — for example when your alternator is busted — you’re more likely to rush your decision and potentially end up going someplace untrustworthy.
+If you try to make a decision when you’re under pressure — for example, when your alternator is busted — you’re more likely to rush your decision and potentially end up going someplace untrustworthy.

 Also keep in mind that you need to be taking your car to a mechanic on a regular basis for things like oil changes and tire rotations to help prevent future issues, so it’s important to have a plan for where you will take your car to get these services completed.

 4. Visit the repair shop

 Look for technicians’ diplomas or National Institute for Automotive Service Excellence (ASE) training certificates on display in the waiting room.
 Additionally, labor rates, payment information, guarantees, and fees should be posted in the front office.
 Also look out for any plaques or certificates naming awards, community projects, or BBB affiliation as a mark of an honest repair shop.